What Research Says About Exercise And Depression

 Should Exercise Be Used Alone Or With Other Treatments?

 At this point, the consensus among most researchers is that exercise should be used along with standard treatments.
 While exercise does seem to be helpful, it's unclear just how helpful it is.
-More research has been done on medications and talks therapy than exercise.
+More research has been done on medications and talk therapy than exercise.
 So, it makes sense to add exercise as an additional treatment to the standard treatments, especially for people who have moderate to severe depression.

 Are There Any Barriers To Treatment Of Depression Using Exercise?